Gas Water Pump Buyer's Guide

 For pumping water with stringy weeds or lots of leaves, make sure to get a suction hose with a strainer attachment to make your life a lot easier.
 Read the guide linked below to learn more about how they're used.

 Diaphragm Pump Uses

 Even though they have lower GPM rates, the primary advantage they have over trash pumps is that they can handle the sporadic "run dry" moments while passing solids through muddy water, sludge, and other liquid materials that other pumps simply aren't built to handle.
 In fact, they are the perfect choice for pumping muddy water and sludge.

 If the water you're pumping is primarily filled with large debris, sticks, twigs, pebbles, or anything else, we'd recommend going with diaphragm pumps that are meant to pump larger solids.
 Diaphragm pumps are the most rugged pumps around for pumping solids materials.

 If you need to pump agricultural or industrial chemicals, you'll want to consider a chemical pump.
 Many chemical pumps employ thermoplastic parts or polypropylene housings that are corrosion-resistant and allow them to pump many types of liquid chemicals like pesticides if needed.
 Just remember that chemical pumps are not meant to pump flammable liquids, which could cause damage to equipment or others.

 Although a PTO pump itself does not have a gasoline engine, it's powered by a tractor's gas engine.
 Power is garnered from the engine's drive-shaft, which in turn pumps the water.

-PTO pumps are popular with farmers and large landowners as they require a tractor to operate.
+Power take-off pumps are popular with farmers and large landowners as they require a tractor to operate.
 Harnessing the muscle of a tractor, PTO pumps are pretty much unrivaled in terms of power.
 Plus, with no engine to maintain, the solid construction of the pumps allows for years of quality use.